Cl0v3r-05/Public-python-scripts/README.md

 # Public-python-scripts
-The pythonscripts I make that I feel like sharing
-Most of these were made on a random whim.
+The python scripts I make that I feel like sharing Most of these were made on a random whim.
 If you use or borrow any code from these python programs you must credit me as defined by the license!